f5devcentral/f5-distributed-cloud-labs-101/security/lab01/index.rst

 +----------------------------------------------------------------------------------------------+
 | |image041|                                                                                   |
 +----------------------------------------------------------------------------------------------+

+.. warning::  If you are going to procede to Lab 2, skip this steps 3-4 for now.
+We will be
+              reusing the loadbalancer objects & configurations.

 +----------------------------------------------------------------------------------------------+
 | 3.
 In the Volterra Console, use the left navigation menu to naigate to **Manage** > **Load** |